Section 8 Airsoft – Rules

-- We have no rules on bursts or support weapons however ‘overkill’ is taken seriously and will result in the strike 1 violation.
+- We have no rules on bursts or support weapons however ‘overkill’ is taken seriously.

-- Semi auto only capable rifles >1.68J (excluding bolt guns) must keep to a ‘one shot per 2 sec’ delay.
+- Semi auto only capable rifles >1.67J (excluding bolt guns) must keep to a ‘one shot per 2 sec’ delay.

 - Weapons will be randomly chrono’d throughout the day.
-Any guns exceeding the FPS limit will be removed from play and a strike 2 warning given to player.
+Any guns exceeding the power limit will be removed from play and a warning given to player.